shangum/FAQ-Accordion-Card-Challenge-Frontend-Mentor/README.md

 ### What I learned

 1) How to use css to rotate images: Initially I was looking for the "up arrow" icon in the challenges resource (I'm use to icon packs like font awesome so I was spoiled).
-I eventually found out that I would have to figure out how to flip the provided image based on the accordian state.
+I eventually found out that I would have to figure out how to flip the provided image based on the accordion state.
 During this challenge I discovered the "transform" css rule which I used to rotate the the icon.
-Very cool trick which I will definetly used in the future.
+Very cool trick which I will definitely use in the future.

 2) How to have images extend beyond their parent element: It was good getting familiar with this design style.
 I've never worked on a design like this and it was good practice handling overflows and working with negative margins.